• Skip to primary navigation

 Final Thoughts

-Be aware that Dashers likely can’t enter the hospital, so you’ll want to either have your Dasher leave the food at an appropriate drop-off point or meet them outside when they arrive.
+Be aware that Dashers likely can’t enter the hospital, so you’ll want to either have your Dasher leave the food at an appropriate drop-off point or meet them outside or in the lobby when they arrive.

 More Recommended Ebike/Scooters